 Maintaining a good credit score is important for every consumer as your credit score influences the type of credit products with lower interest rates a consumer will have access to during their lifetime.

-Noticing a 30 point drop on your credit score can be discouraging due to the impact it can have on your financial options.
+Noticing a 30 point drop on your credit score can be discouraging due to the impact on your overall credit score.
+Thankfully, a 30 point drop can be recover fairly quickly depending on the actions you take.
 Here we set out the most common reasons why a 30 point drop could occur and what can be done about it.

 Consumer payment history influences up to 35% of your credit score.
 A single late payment listed will have a negative impact on a credit score.
 The severity will increase the more payments are missed, or left outstanding.
 Transgressions of this nature can quickly result in point deductions exceeding 30 points.

 If a consumer uses the maximum credit facility available within a short time frame a drop in credit score can be anticipated.
 This indicates a consumer is easily overextended and not financially positioned to accept more debt, leading to a potential drop in your credit score.

 If a credit limit is decreased it may inadvertently raise your credit utilization ratio and will have a similar impact as maxing out a credit card.

 Closing credit accounts will increase your credit utilization ratio as you remove access to credit.
 It will additionally impact the length of your credit history further amplifying the negative impact on your credit score.

 Mistakes aren’t uncommon on credit reports.
 If information is incorrectly reported on your credit report it may lead to severe penalties against your credit score.
 This is why reviewing your credit report regularly is important to avoid unnecessary decreases in your credit score.

 The only way to resolve an issue is to identify the cause of it.
 Consumers will have to review their credit reports and identify the reason for the negative impact before anything can be done to resolve it.